Bhejazi/surface-smoothing/README.md

 # Surface smoothing
 This program takes as input a `.stl` file of a rough surface mesh and returns a smoothed surface mesh.

+The algorithm used is based off of the work in [2].
+The advantage of this approach is that complex structures can be smoothed while preserving the features present in the structure.

 ## Installation
 ### Clone the repository (or download it's contents manually):
 ```shell